lanl/dfnWorks/Documentation/sphinx-docs/source/examples.rst

 python fix_paths.py [OLD_PREFIX] [NEW_PREFIX]

 Here, NEW_PREFIX is the name of the directory that contains the dfnWorks-Version2.0 repository.
 OLD_PREFIX is the prefix you wish to replace.
+If OLD_PREFIX includes the ending '/' character, then NEW_PREFIX must also include it.

 Turn on X forwarding if on server
 ----------------------------------